The following temporary measures will apply until further notice.

 Taxi and private hire drivers are not generally considered to be Critical Workers.
 Those undertaking Home to School transport or the transport of ‘extremely vulnerable’ people may be considered Critical Workers on a case-by-case basis.

-Q: Health & Safety
+Q: Health and Safety

 You have a responsibility under the Health & Safety at Work Act 1974 to ensure, to the best of your ability, that your vehicle is safe, both mechanically and environmentally.